nehapandey-dev/swiggyClone/README.md

 - Responsive

 `Pending challenge` `🤔`
-- React Router
+- React Router ✅
 - Responsive
-- Dynamic Cart button
+- Dynamic Cart button✅
-- filter each Cards
+- filter each Cards✅
 - filter Ratings and many more to complete